DrkWithT/Tippy_Http_Server/README.md

  - `curl --verbose -X GET http://localhost:8080/index.html -H "Connection: Close" -H "If-Modified-Since: Mon, 12 Jun 2023 23:59:59 GMT"` (GET page with update date check... modify `public/index.html` to test this.)

 ### Things To Do??
- 1. Support chunked transfer encoding.
-(To be tested...)
- 2, Refactor server code to be cleaner: modular, well-named, etc.
+ 1. Refactor server code to be cleaner: modular, well-named, etc.
+ 2. Add URL parsing for relative and absolute URLs.
+ 3. Add better URL handling for resources and generic paths.
- 3. Support 100 Continue.
+ 4. Support 100 Continue.
 (To do...)